Ollon: Demographics

 The historical population is given in the following chart:

 Heritage sites of national significance

 The Saint-Triphon Et Charpigny, a prehistoric to medieval hilltop settlement, is listed as a Swiss heritage site of national significance.
 The entire villages of Huémoz and Ollon are part of the Inventory of Swiss Heritage Sites.

 Politics

-In the 2007 federal election the most popular party was the SVP which received 26.43% of the vote.
-The next three most popular parties were the SP (20.06%), the FDP (19.34%) and the Green Party (12.08%).
-In the federal election, a total of 1,602 votes were cast, and the voter turnout was 45.5%.
-The current mayor (2011–16) is Jean-Luc Chollet.
+In the 2023 federal election the most popular party was the FDP with 27.0% of the vote, followed by the SVP with 19.4% of the vote, and the SP with 21.2% of the vote.